kenttonino/Meaningless-Stuff/hardware-engineering/Linux-Foundation-RISCV-LFD110/Lesson-03-Exploring-RISCV-ISA/02-riscv-specification.md

 <br />

-Defining an Instruction Set Architecture (ISA)
+Defining an Instruction Set Architecture (ISA):
 #

 > - An instruction set architecture (ISA) is an abstract model of a computer.